KhartesViewer/khartes/experiments/overlay.md

 Once you have created the NRRD file, you can load it into the latest version of khartes, and (if all goes well) see the indicator colors overlaid on the scroll data.

+## Creating a data-plus-overlay file using your own script

+In this section, I describe the format of the data, readable by khartes, that describes an RGB image.